Denver, South Park and Pacific Railroad

 Whether on a flat car or in a

-gondola or coal car is a must.
+gondola or coal car, a load is a must.
 Few cars run empty for very long.

 Machinery appropriate for the era makes a dull flatcar into a